harrycresswell/harry/content/writing/21-12-16-more-of-a-thing.md

 draft: false
 description: "I designed a simple color palette and logo mark to bring this course to life."
 slug: "more-of-a-thing"
-topics: ["Daily", "Hugo course"]
+topics: ["Daily", "Side Projects"]
 ---

-Now I have [a name for my Hugo course](https://harrycresswell.com/updates/practical-hugo/) it’s tempting to go all guns blazing with a whole new identity and website.
+Now I have [a name for my Hugo course](/writing/practical-hugo/) it’s tempting to go all guns blazing with a whole new identity and website.

 Somehow I managed to convince myself that all I really need right now is a basic landing page and sign up form.
 But it’s hard not to do something to bring all this to life, so I ended up designing a simple color palette and logo mark.